developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/profile-manager-guides/index.md

 ---
 <!-- 4/24/18:

-Data Capture deprecated in 6.7; terminated in 6.8.
+DataWedge configuration through Profile Manager Data Capture was terminated in 6.8.
-All functions are now available through intent APIs
+All functions are now available through DW intent APIs

+All guides below were updated with a note to that effect.

     - title: Data Capture
       items: